THE UNIVERSITY of EDINBURGH

 Rather inevitably, this may incorporate a number of other subsections of pain management as old age doesn't come alone.
 For example, as life expectancy increases, the extent to which many surgical procedures are contemplated and undertaken is multiplied, with the consequent necessity to develop the means to manage pain sensitively in conjunction with advanced frailty and co-morbidity.

-This is a 10-week distance learning course worth 20 credits.
-Students are expected to spend 20 hours per week on this course.
-Students will be given a brief overview of the course and will then be provided with relevant materials and resources.
+Student Learning Experience: This is a 10-week distance learning course worth 20 credits.
+You are expected to spend 20 hours per week on this course.
+You will be given a brief overview of the course and will then be provided with relevant materials and resources.
 Specific tasks and online exercises relating to each weeks topic will be set.
-A final submitted assessment will be required for the course.
+You will be asked to submit summative assessments during the courses.

 Entry Requirements (not applicable to Visiting Students)